n1cklarosa/WP-Simple-Visitor-Registration-Form/README.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed a bug when not using recaptcha field

 = 1.0.0 =
 * First publicly available version.

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixed a bug when not using recaptcha field

 = 1.0.0 =
 * First publicly available version.